 Radical Design, which came up in the late 1960s in response to “good” Italian design, was an attempt at modifying the general perception of modernism through utopian ideas and visions.
 Two significant works offered in the sale were created by chief protagonists of this movement: the Safari livingscape by Archizoom Associati (1967/1968, € 30,000 – 40,000) and…

-This academic treatise also looks interesting (I still need to read it all): It refers to Archizoom and the aesthetic of the Safari sofa — including some original quotes from the period indicating that designers were apparently aiming for this sofa to flaunt all precepts of “good taste.”
+One academic treatise I read (link now gone) also included some original quotes from the period indicating that designers were apparently aiming for this sofa to flaunt all precepts of “good taste.”